-Key outcome indicator 5: Increased participation in compe etitive sport INTENT IMPLEMENTATION IMPACT Objective/intended impact What do you want to achieve?
+Key outcome indicator 5: Increased participation in compo etitive sport INTENT IMPLEMENTATION IMPACT Objective/intended impact What do you want to achieve?
 Actions to achieve Outcome What do you need to do to achieve your intentions?
 Planned funding Actual funding Outcome What have you achieved?
 How many people have benefited?
 What is the impact on pupils/whole school?
-Sustainability / Next Steps How will this outcome be sustained or further developed in 2021/2022?
-Host a School Games Day that culminates in a year- round programme of PE and school sport Plan and deliver a School Games Day that is inclusive of all children -Design a format to ensure all children are enthused to participate -Consider including personal challenges to encourage healthy competition -Upskill and deploy a cohort of young leaders -Share and celebrate achievements and overall performances No additional costs PE lead H ir How many pupils participated in SGD?
-Which activities will show a year- round programme of PE and school sport?
+Sustainability / Next Steps How will this outcome be sustained or further developed in 2023/2024?
+Host a School Games Day that culminates in a year- round programme of PE and school sport Plan and deliver a School Games Day that is inclusive of all children -Design a format to ensure all children are enthused to participate -Consider including personal challenges to encourage healthy competition -Upskill and deploy a cohort of young leaders -Share and celebrate achievements and overall performances No additional costs PE lead How many pupils participated in SGD?
+Which activities will show a year-round programme of PE and school sport?
 KS1?
 KS2?
 How do you ensure the event is inclusive?
-Evidence: photo Review event; Use feedback to further develop activities
+Evidence: photo Provide opportunities for pupils to access Inter School Competitions Access School Sport Partnership or Cluster organised Inter School Competitions - Ensure competitions are compliant with School Games formats - Ensure pupils are adequately prepared for the competitions Ensure teams meet the competition eligibility criteria £1650 Supply cover for staff to attend events and resources What competitions did we attend?

-Provide opportunities for pupils to access Inter School Competitions Access School Sport Partnership or Cluster organised Inter School Competitions Ensure competitions are compliant with School Games formats Ensure pupils are adequately prepared for the competitions Ensure teams meet the competition eligibility criteria £641 Supply cover for staff to attend events £460 What competitions did we attend?
-Review the delivery of Intra-School competitions - consider who participated and how more children can be engaged in the future.
-Provide opportunities for all children to access Intra- School Competitions Organise and deliver a series of Intra-School competitions Ensure activities are School Games compliant - consider accessing NSport resources -Deploy young leaders and/or staff to facilitate the opportunities -Consider how these competitions could be linked to the house system £300 School Games affiliation £275 How many children participated in at least one Intra-School competition?
-Ensure staff are confident in delivery of intra- school events.
-Ensure wider participation in event particularly KS1 Provide opportunities for all children to access personal challenge Organise and deliver a series of Intra-School competitions -Ensure activities are School Games compliant - consider accessing NSport resources -Deploy young leaders and/or staff to facilitate the opportunities -Consider how these competitions could be linked to whole schoolhouse systems Encourage children and staff to participate in Northampton beat the Street initiative to increase No additional cost How many staff and pupils accessed the BTS programme and how has this impacted their health?
+Provide opportunities for all children to access Intra-School Competitions Organise and deliver a series of Intra-School competitions Ensure activities are School Games compliant - consider accessing NSport resources -Deploy young leaders and/or staff to facilitate the opportunities -Consider how these competitions could be linked to the house system £375 School Games affiliation How many children participated in at least one Intra-School competition?
+Provide opportunities for all children to access personal challenge Organise and deliver a series of Intra-School competitions -Ensure activities are School Games compliant - consider accessing NSport resources -Deploy young leaders and/or staff to facilitate the opportunities -Consider how these competitions could be linked to whole schoolhouse systems No additional cost How many staff and pupils accessed the BTS programme and how has this impacted their health?
 How many pupils participated in the intra school competitions?
-Review the delivery of Personal Challenge activities - consider who participated and how more children can be engaged in the future.
-Upskill a workforce of young leaders and staff to sustain and develop more personal challenge activities.
+Provide access to transport to enable pupils and staff to access opportunities Cost of transport- £2730 Running cost- £1500 Monitor the Minibus Log to consider the impact on the opportunities to attend a variety of sporting events.
+Profile PE and School Sport being raised across the school as a tool for whole school improvement Maintain and upgrade equipment £200 to improve sports resources Review of Audit of resources Team kit for competitions

-activity beyond school and into the community.
-Provide access to transport to enable pupils and staff to access opportunities Cost of transport- £2730 Running cost- £1500 £1907 £217 Monitor the Minibus Log to consider the impact on the opportunities to attend a variety of sporting events.
-Consider the allocation of competitions throughout the year Profile PE and School Sport Maintain and upgrade equipment £500 £751 Review of Audit of resources being raised across the school as a tool for whole school improvement to improve sports resources Team kit for competitions How has intra-school competition supported whole school cohesion and raising the profile of it across the school?
-Staff to manage School teams and follow School Games codes and rules confidently.
+How has intra-school competition supported whole school cohesion and raising the profile of it across the school?